denizzzka/dpq2/README.md

 dpq2
 ====

+(Under development - undocumented functions should be used with care.)

-This is yet another attempt to create a good interface to PostgreSQL from the D 2.0 programming language.
+This is yet another attempt to create a good interface to PostgreSQL from the D programming language.

-Under development - undocumented functions should be used care.
+It is designed to do not add overhead to the original low level library libpq but make convenient use PostgreSQL from D.

 Features
 --------